You are going to fall in love with these Gluten Free Dinner Rolls. And yes, that's right - they use yeast and actually do rise!

-This may be a shocker to some, but I love using Great Value's gluten-free all purpose flour.
-Not surprised?
-You love it, too?
-Regardless, it's the first gluten-free flour I used that worked.
-Everything I make with this flour is successful and turns out just as tasty and moist as its gluten counterparts.
+Great Value's Gluten-Free All Purpose Flour is the first gluten-free all-purpose flour I used that actually worked.
+Everything I've ever made with this flour turns out just as tasty and moist as its gluten counterparts.
+(Update 2024: I've switched from using GV flour to Bob's Red Mill.)

-In fact, this dinner roll recipe is so good that it's featured right on the back of the gluten-free all purpose flour bag.
+In fact, this gluten free rolls recipe is so good that it's featured right on the back of the Great Value Gluten-Free All Purpose Flour bag.
+The best part?
+You'll have fresh, hot rolls ready in about an hour from start to finish.

 Jump to Recipe

-Gluten Free Honey Oat Bread – Gluten Free Baking
+- Honey Oat Bread - Best Gluten Free Baking

 Normally, I wouldn't share something like this since it isn't a recipe of my own.
 Please let it be known that I am not sponsored to say any of this and these are all opinions of my own.
 That being said, I feel that this flour is seriously underrated and feel the need to share this delicious dinner roll recipe.